 As lockdowns begin to ease thanks to the development of vaccines, retail is slowly starting to heal its wounds.
 In most parts of the world, non-essential retail has now opened.
-However, consumers are still constantly reminded of the devastating effects of the virus as it continues to sweep across the globe, causing a catastrophe in countries like India.
+However, consumers are still constantly reminded of the devastating effects of the virus as it continues to sweep across the globe, causing catastrophe in countries like India.

 (Image source: The Economist)

-The effects of the virus have caused long-lasting consumer behavior trends, including the shop online movement.
+The effects of the virus have caused long-lasting consumer behavior trends, including the online shop movement.
 To flourish in the age of this new normal and to deal with the wariness of consumers not willing to go to a shop to buy products and retail, we’ll need to turn to technology as a means to get sales back up to pre-covid figures.
 Technology is driving transformation in the industry, and some technologies like Augmented Reality (AR) hold the key to success in the new normal.